smerminod/multicolor-nanoparticle-classification/README.md

 ## Why This Architecture?

 The **declarative YAML-based configuration system** ensures reproducibility and scalability.
-Furthermore, the automated directory hierarchy adopts **data organization principles analogous to BIDS (Brain Imaging Data Structure)**: it enforces a strict separation of structural (SEM, SE) and functional (CL) modalities, isolates immutable `raw/` acquisitions from `processed/` derivatives, and strictly couples imaging data with centralized metadata registries to ensure full data provenance.
+Furthermore, the **programmatic data organization** adopts **principles analogous to BIDS (Brain Imaging Data Structure)**: it enforces a strict separation of structural (SEM, SE) and functional (CL) modalities, isolates immutable `raw/` acquisitions from `processed/` derivatives, and strictly couples imaging data with centralized metadata registries to ensure full data provenance.

 ### Key Features